UVa Course Catalog (Unofficial, Lou's List)

 Fall 2024

-This course provides an opportunity for students to develop their leadership skills through involvement in academic service learning.
-Students will explore the psychological, social, and cultural issues affecting adolescent girls and apply this understanding through service with the Young Women Leaders Program (YWLP), a mentoring program that pairs middle school girls with college women for a year.
+This course is an opportunity for students to develop their leadership skills through academic service learning.
+Students explore the psychological, social, and cultural issues affecting adolescent girls and apply this understanding through service with the Young Women Leaders Program (YWLP), a mentoring program pairing middle school girls with college women for a year.
 Offered on the Undergraduate and Graduate levels.
-Graduate level requires additional readings and assignments.

 EDHS 2895Mental Health and Schools (3)